1varunvc/schedule-personalised-sms/README.md

 3. **Find Your Account SID and Auth Token**:
    - Your **Account SID** is visible right on the dashboard, labeled as **ACCOUNT SID**.
    - Your **Auth Token** can be found next to the Account SID.
-Click on `Show` to reveal the Auth Token.
+Click on `Show` to reveal the Auth Token

 4. **Secure Your Credentials**: Copy these values into your `.env` file for local development.
 Never commit your `.env` file or directly include your SID/Token in your public code.